The-INTJ/act-github-bio/README.md

 This repository is an overview of all my other repositores, clubs, and contributions

 ----PROJECTS----
+	AWS Lambda
+This project is one I did to familiarize myself with the AWS Lambda features.
+The program responds to an S3 storage file creation, sending an email to the specified individuals containing the size and name of the file.
+Credit to @thigley986 for the boto3 implementation of sending an email.

 	Musical Words
 This is a project that myself a friend from Georgia Tech occasionally work on.
 Its eventual operation will be to take input from the user in the form of sentence, and then output a real-time generated song based on the syllable count of the words.